fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 The project __directory-binding-dnssd__ provides a DNSSD directory binding implementation.
 Instead of using the DNSSD binding, we will implement a __DummyDirectoryBinding__ in this example.
 The __ch.fhnw.bacnetit.ase.network.directory.api.DirectoryService__ class is the directory information access used by bacnet devices.
-Every directory binding has to implement the __ch.fhnw.bacnetit.ase.network.directory.api.DirectoryBinding__ interface.
+All directory bindings have to implement the __ch.fhnw.bacnetit.ase.network.directory.api.DirectoryBinding__ interface.

 - Create java class DummyDirectoryBinding.java